 These are not very promising numbers if you are looking for active traders.
 Focus your efforts on engagement, pay attention to customer support and answer reviews so you create a solid user base of returning traders.

 Track and measure.
 Tracking and measuring results is key to the success of any marketing campaign.
 Some of the KPIs you can set, track and measure for your app are daily and monthly active users, weekly and monthly retention rates, average revenue per user and lifetime value.

-Thank you for reading, for more information or if you're looking for a qualitified app development company head to: www.appzoro.com.
+Thank you for reading, for more information or if you're looking for a qualified app development company, head to: www.appzoro.com.